stokeydev/pa1/README.md

 - GitHub - used to save and store all files for this website
 - Git - used for version control
-- Google Fonts - fonts were imported from here
+- Google Maps - this was used to add the route for the strolls section
 - Font Awesome - icons and their associated kit were downloaded from here
-- Adobe Color - for all color palettes and accessibility contrast ratios
-- Favicon.io - for ice cream favicon
-- Tiny PNG - to compress images
 - Google Dev Tools - to debug and for testing responsiveness
 - Google Lighthouse - for auditing the website
 - W3C Validator - for validating the HTML and CSS code